A METROPOLITAN TANK LOCOMOTIVE

 emery cloth and a further cleaning with cellulose thinners.

 the steel parts to be painted were finished with three coats of acrylic

 based satin black.
-The brass parts and the wheels were finished in acrylic
+The brass parts and the wheels were finished in

-colour.
+Metropolitan colour.
 The paint was applied using spray cans.